skyl/geowidgets/README.rst

 .. code-block:: python

-    from django.contrib.gis import forms

     from geowidgets.forms import GeocodeSuggestPointField

     class YourPersonForm(forms.Form):

         location = GeocodeSuggestPointField()

-This will give you a form that looks like `this <http://skyl.github.io/geowidgets/>`_
+This will give you a form that looks like `this <http://skyl.github.io/geowidgets/>`_.

+This is not yet on PyPi.
+But, you can checkout the repo and `setup.py install`.